 In this post, I’m going to try to persuade you to keep a commonplace book, and to fill it by hand.

-In order to persuade you, I probably ought to tell you what a commonplace book actually is.
+To begin, I should probably tell you what a commonplace book actually is.
 So here goes:

 a selection of sentences